barchi24/PL4DC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of PL4DC is to to assist in data cleansing tasks.
-The functions contained are focused on improving one or more of the quality properties defined in ISO/IEC 25024.
+The goal of PL4DC is to to assist in data cleaning tasks.
+The functions contained are focused on improving one or more of the data quality properties defined in ISO/IEC 25024.
+The library is composed of two main types of functions: primitives and cleaning methods.
+Both are focused on helping to improve (mainly) a data quality property (in the case of primitives it is indicated in their name); each primitive contains one or more cleaning methods, and it’s named after the property related to it. (using the command *?cleaning_methods* you can access the list of cleaning methods available for each primitive).

 ## Installation